 Fire Building 101: Getting Started

-Now that we’ve got our gear sorted out, let’s get down to business—building that perfect campfire.
-It’s kind of like dating; you need the right elements coming together in harmony (and maybe some marshmallows).
+Now that we have everything ready, let’s get to work on making the perfect campfire.
+It’s a lot like dating: you need the perfect things to come together in a way that works (and maybe some marshmallows).

 Delicious Campfire Recipes